Zyphorah/Prysma/docs/en/prysma.md

 | `void` | Absence of type (function return only) |
 | `T[]` | Array of type `T` (e.g., `int32[]`) |

-    Please note there is no floating point types currently, nor unsigned types, everything is a signed interger.
 -----

 ## Memory Management